 Professor Pickert was a staff writer at Time magazine from 2008 to 2015 and a freelance magazine writer and newspaper reporter before that.
-In addition to Time, her stories have been published in New York magazine, Newsday, Bon Appetit, Popular Science and Outside.
 At Time, Professor Pickert covered federal health care reform and wrote about a diverse range of other topics, including abortion, national politics and trends in modern American life.
 She has also written about issues important to California, including state politics and water use.
 Before coming to LMU, Professor Pickert taught journalism at the Columbia University Graduate School of Journalism and the Annenberg School for Communication and Journalism at the University of Southern California.
-She received a B.A. in art history and political journalism from the State University of New York at Buffalo and an M.S. in from the Columbia University Graduate School of Journalism.
-Professor Pickert is currently writing a book on the cultural and scientific history of breast cancer in America, to be published by Little, Brown in Fall 2019.
+She received a B.A. in art history and political journalism from the State University of New York at Buffalo and an M.S. from the Columbia University Graduate School of Journalism.
+Professor Pickert is the author of Radical: The Science, Culture and History of Breast Cancer in America, published by Little, Brown in 2019.

 Columbia University: M.A., 2003

 State University of New York, Buffalo: B.A., 2001